vildevev/users-and-teams/README.md

 	> ruby find_my_teams.rb "daffy_duck@qa.com"

-# Full disclosure: When I ran the file yesterday everything worked perfectly, however after the latest mac update I get the error 'Killed: 9' whenever I attempt to run the file.
-I'm currently waiting for Apple customer service, but I want to submit my submission before it's too late.
-Hopefully it'll work on your computers.
+# Full disclosure: When I ran the file yesterday everything worked perfectly, however after the latest mac update I get the error 'Killed: 9' whenever I attempt to run the file, specifically when I run the second query.
+I'm currently trying to resolve the issue, but I want to submit my submission before it's too late.
+Hopefully it will work on your computers.